NeuroSpark+

 Event ConditionsStep 2 of 5

-Before we look at your audience, we need to understand the structural load they're walking into.
-These conditions shape the nervous system burden regardless of who is in the room.
+Before we look at your audience, we make visible the conditions they're walking into.
+These conditions shape what your event asks of people before anything else.

 Scale How many people are attending?

-Content and Attention Density How is attention structured during this event?
+Content and Attention Density How is attention being pulled during the event?

-Sensory Environment What is the default sensory environment of this event?
+Sensory Environment What does the environment feel like most of the time?

 Your Audience

-Social Composition How familiar are attendees with each other coming in?
+Social Composition How connected are they to each other already?

-What They Carry What is this audience most likely carrying coming in?
-Select all that apply.
+What They Carry What is this audience most likely carrying?

 The Arc